 Cherries, introduced from Anatolia, have been grown in France since the Middle Ages.
 Auvergne-Rhône-Alpes and Provence-Alpes Côte-d'Azur are the biggest producers.

-The wild cherry tree, the merisier (Prunus avium), is also known as cerise des oiseaux, cerise sauvage ou cerise des bois.
-Its tiny cherries aren’t very sweet and hard to pit, but are sometimes used in brandy.
+The wild cherry tree, the merisier (Prunus avium), is also known as cerise des oiseaux, cerise sauvage or cerise des bois.
+Its tiny cherries, which aren’t very sweet and hard to pit, are sometimes used in brandy.

 Burlat: or Early Burlat (Hatif Burlat) sweet, dark red, shiny.
 One of the most common.